New Study Shows Retirees Are Increasingly Cash-Strapped

 0:00

-An alarming combination of insufficient savings, inflation, credit card debt, and earlier-than-expected retirement trends has put today’s seniors in a complex financial state that has lowered expectations of life after work, a new study by the Employee Benefit Research Institute’s (EBRI) shows.
+An alarming combination of insufficient savings, inflation, credit card debt, and earlier-than-expected retirement trends has put today’s seniors in a complex financial state that has lowered expectations of life after work, a new study by the Employee Benefit Research Institute (EBRI) shows.

 The study also found that retiree credit card debt has increased substantially, with 68 percent reporting having outstanding credit card debt compared with 43 percent in 2020.

-In addition, the study showed that in 2024, retirees rated their lifestyle alignment with retirement expectations at 5.7 out of ten, down from 6.4 in 2022 and 6.8 in 2020.
-As for their retirement satisfaction with life, the average was 6.9 in 2024, down slightly from 7.0 in 2022 and 7.4 in 2020.
+In addition, the study found that in 2024, retirees rated their lifestyle alignment with retirement expectations at 5.7 out of 10, down from 6.4 in 2022 and 6.8 in 2020.
+As for their retirement satisfaction with life, the average was 6.9 in 2024, down slightly from 7 in 2022 and 7.4 in 2020.

-“About half of the survey participants were retirees who might have been eligible for guaranteed income because of their prior employer but had health reasons, disabilities or a job restructuring which led them to retire early.
+“About half of the survey participants were retirees who might have been eligible for guaranteed income because of their prior employer but had health reasons, disabilities, or a job restructuring which led them to retire early.
 In other words, they retired for reasons beyond their control,” Bridget Bearden, a research and development strategist for EBRI, told The Epoch Times.

 The study also noted that the current economy is hitting retirees especially hard.